danace38/BC_Nanopore_Tracker/README.md

 npm run dev
 ```

 5. Open project in the browser.
 Vite will display a link which you can click on.
-For example 'http://localhost:5173'
+For example `http://localhost:5173`

 6. Start the server in a separate terminal

-  - Move to the server directory 'cd server'
+  - Move to the server directory `cd server`
   - Start the server:
     ```
     node app.js